Luka-Kong/learngit/readme.txt

 Create this file while learing git.
-To try add and commit operation.
+To try add and commit operation
+Adding this line..